Updated: Jul 20, 2021

 · Be consistent (Keep names and scene locations consistent throughout the entire script)

 Read your script over and over again and look for these common mistakes.
 Remove them, rewrite, repeat.
 It would be a good idea to start your script off by writing a treatment.
-I will be writing about that soon, but knowing when and where your screenplay is going will help you articulate your scenes better.
+Knowing when and where your screenplay is going will help you articulate your scenes better.
 Think it over.

 If you’re having concerns, don’t hesitate to reach out to me.
 I’m always happy to help.
 Good luck.